rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     to account for this abject evil.

-    These are, by any measure, distinct monies, but all are and were known as "USD".
+    These are, by any measure, distinct monies, but all are (and were) known as "USD".

 The fate of the existing
  fiat USD
  seems obvious, as
- fiat systems tend to
+ fiat systems inevitably
  hyperinflate into oblivion.
 In the US
  we are at the brink of hyperinflation